 Take these recommendations seriously.
 We look to see all of them in a program and if you wish to be excepted from one you must address it head on in your proposal and make a compelling case.

-3. Ethics.
+3. ETHICS.
 We feel that it is important that you develop an understanding of the ethical issues that underlie the global economic and political system.
-This requirement can be met by taking a course in ethics (PHIL 234: Ethics), or by taking a course that has ethical concerns as a central theme.
+To this end you should take a course in ethics in the Philosophy Department.

 4. You should live or study outside of the United States in a structured experience.
 Normally this will be a JYA program but it may be satisfied by attending High School abroad, or by an approved summer experience.

 Write clearly, grammatically and address all of the requirements and recommendations.
 Make sure that your course selections, language skills, foreign area experience and thesis fit together and form a coherent whole.

 After your proposal has been accepted you will be assigned (after consultation) an advisor you will be best fitted to supervise your academic progress in the department.
 Normally that person will come from one of your two departments of concentration.
 He/she must be met with before you sign up for courses for the next semester.
 You must discuss any program changes with that advisor and have them subsequently approved by the Director.